chonkcheto/chonkcheto/README.md

 ## Hello hello 👋
 - 📊 I'm a data scientist looking for my next adventure.
-- 🌱 I’m currently improving my data engineering skills.
+- 🌱 I’m currently learning about vector databases to integrate different types of biological data.
 - 🐍 My go-to Python libraries: NumPy, pandas, Matplotlib, seaborn, scikit-learn.
 Occasionally I use PySpark, Keras, and TensorFlow.
 - 🧬 My [PhD research](https://scholar.google.com/citations?hl=en&user=4reAnikAAAAJ&view_op=list_works&sortby=pubdate) focused on gut hormones and metabolic diseases.
 Mostly type 2 diabetes, but also obesity and cardiovascular disease.
 - 🐶 Ask me about: fostering dogs.
 It inspired my first end-to-end [data science project](https://github.com/chonkcheto/adoptabledogsofny) post-PhD.
 - 📫 How to reach me: send a message on [LinkedIn](https://www.linkedin.com/in/tiaraahmad/).
 - ⛸️ Fun fact: I started figure skating in my second year of grad school.
 I'm perpetually working on my spins.
 - 🐶 Another fun fact: Chonkcheto was one of my dog's many nicknames.
-He also went by Gordito and Monsieur Chonkington.
 From the picture you can see he was the goodest boi on the subway.

 <!--
 **chonkcheto/chonkcheto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.